google/graphicsfuzz/docs/android-notes.md

 [continuous integration script](../build/travis/1-install-deps-travis.sh);
 the download of the Android SDK starts about halfway down.
 You may need to set some environment variables as specified in the comments.
+On Windows, you can use the Git Bash shell.

 Ensure that the `ANDROID_HOME=/path/to/android-sdk` and `ANDROID_NDK_HOME=$ANDROID_HOME/ndk-bundle` environment variables are set;
 you may need to open IntelliJ IDEA from the terminal depending on how